James Demouchette

 James Demouchette (May 20, 1955 – September 22, 1992) was an American serial killer who was convicted and sentenced to death in Texas for the double-murder of two Pizza Hut clerks during a robbery in Houston in 1976.
 He later gained infamy as the "Meanest Man on Death Row" for his deviant behavior, which began when he fatally stabbed another inmate with a homemade knife.
-By the time of his execution in 1992, his case had attracted particular media attention and his case has also been used as an example by advocates of capital punishment.
+By the time of his execution in 1992, his case had attracted particular media attention.
+Because he continued to terrorize fellow inmates and prison guards alike until his execution in 1992, he has been described as a poster boy for capital punishment.

 Early life

-James Demouchette was born on May 20, 1955, in Bexar County, Texas.
+James Demouchette was born in San Antonio in 1955.
 As a child, he was known to set fires and kill stray dogs and cats.
 He failed elementary school multiple times due to his deviant behavior, for such he served time at a state school for juvenile delinquencies.
 He also spent time in custody for killing another boy during his youth and for larceny and burglary in adulthood.